codingfoo/awscm/README.md

 On AWS ec2 instances best practice is to use the iam instance roles.
 So use an approach where the keys are not specified directly in the code.

+It has to be a function sourced into bashrc as a binary cannont manipulate the environment of another environment

 Todo
 ====